CianaHoggard/greenthumb/journals/matthew_sun.md

 03/01/2023:
     Delete feature was fixed after a CORS issue.
 The add-a-fav feature was implemented with a max 5 favorites per account due to third party API limitations.
 Button to add favorites is unavailable if favorite is already in favorites list or if max 5 favorites has been reached by user.
 Color scheme/styling was applied across navbar and most components.
 Cards were styled correctly.

+03/02/2023:
+    A lot of styling was done today across all pages.
+The details page was restyled the most e.g. putting elements in flexboxes and restructuring the details displayed.
+We are still in the process of selecting a good font that suits all the components.
+The favorite page was changed so that the delete button is now a little X buttons in the corner of each card, and instead of making the link wrap the entire card element, the card has an onclick that brings it to the detail page.